Jeremy Abbott: 2010–11 season

-2011–2012 season
+2011–12 season

-For the 2011–12 Grand Prix season, Abbott was assigned to compete at 2011 Cup of China and 2011 Cup of Russia.
-He later said they were not the two he had asked for but that it had worked out well.
-He placed third in both programs at Cup of China and came away with the gold medal overall.
-At Cup of Russia, Abbott won the short program with a new personal best of 83.54 points.
-He was fifth in the free program and won the bronze medal overall.
+For the 2011–12 Grand Prix season, Abbott was assigned to compete at the 2011 Cup of China and 2011 Cup of Russia.
+He later said they were not the two he had asked for, but it had worked out well.
+He placed third in both programs at the Cup of China and came away with the gold medal.
+At the Cup of Russia, Abbott won the short program with a new personal best of 83.54 points.
+He placed fifth in the free skate and won the bronze medal overall.
 He qualified for his third Grand Prix Final.

 At the 2012 U.S. Championships, Abbott placed first in both programs and won his third national title.
-He withdrew from the 2012 Four Continents due to back spasms and was replaced by 13th-placed Richard Dornbush.
-He won the silver medal at the 2012 Challenge Cup in The Hague.
-He finished 8th at the 2012 Worlds.
+He withdrew from the 2012 Four Continents Championships due to back spasms.
+He finished 8th at the 2012 World Championships.

-2012–2013 season
+2012–13 season

-Abbott was 5th at his first Grand Prix event of the season, the 2012 Skate America.
+Abbott finished fifth at his first Grand Prix event of the season, the 2012 Skate America.
 Early in the season, he had a compressed disk in his lower back, which also caused nerve problems in his legs, but his condition began to improve by his next event in France.
-He won the silver medal at the 2012 Trophee Eric Bompard.
-At a practice at the 2013 U.S. Championships he was informed that one of his spins would not count and changed it before competing.
-He won bronze at the event, behind champion Max Aaron and silver medalist Ross Miner.
+He won the silver medal at the 2012 Trophée Éric Bompard.
+At the 2013 U.S. Championships, he won the bronze medal.

-2013–2014 season
+2013–14 season

-During an interview for "The Skating Lesson Podcast" Abbott told Jennifer Kirk that the 2013–14 would be his last and that he would again use his Exogenesis: Symphony long program from the 2011–12 season.
-He came in sixth at his first Grand Prix assignment, the 2013 Skate Canada International, and won the bronze medal at the second, the 2013 NHK Trophy.
-At the 2014 U.S. Championships, he placed first in the short program and second to Jason Brown in the free skate.
-Abbott finished first overall and was named in the U.S. team to the 2014 Winter Olympics in Sochi, Russia.
+During an interview for "The Skating Lesson Podcast", Abbott told Jennifer Kirk that the 2013–14 season would be his last.
+He finished sixth at his first Grand Prix assignment, the 2013 Skate Canada International, and won the bronze medal at the second, the 2013 NHK Trophy.
+At the 2014 U.S. Championships, he placed first in the short program and second in the free skate.
+Abbott finished first overall and was named to the U.S. team to the 2014 Winter Olympics in Sochi, Russia.
 He was awarded a team bronze medal.
-He went on to compete at the World Championships, where he had a fourth place free skate and placed fifth overall.
-Combined with teammate Max Aaron's 8th-place finish, the US Men gained back their third spot.
+He went on to compete at the 2014 World Championships, where he had a fourth place free skate and placed fifth overall.

-2014–2015 season
+2014–15 season

-Abbott was given assignments for Skate America and NHK Trophy for the 2014–15 season.
-He placed 5th at both events.
+Abbott was given assignments for the 2014 Skate America and 2014 NHK Trophy for the 2014–15 season.
+He placed fifth at both events.

-Shortly before the 2015 U.S. Figure Skating Championships, Abbott's father died from Parkinson's disease.
-Despite this hardship, Abbott decided to compete anyway and finished 5th.
+Shortly before the 2015 U.S. Championships, Abbott's father died.
+Despite this hardship, Abbott decided to compete anyway and finished fifth.
 During the gala, Abbott paid a tribute to his late father.